 Once completed, you’ll have instant access to your TransUnion Vantage score.

-Chase Credit Journey Features:
+Chase Credit Journey Features and Benefits:

 - Updated Credit Score: Each time you log into your dashboard, you’ll see your updated credit score instantly.
 Chase Credit Journey updates your score weekly, but you can check the dashboard as often as you want.